Tupac de la Cruz, Roofing Solutions

 Your property insurance may cover certain types of roof damage, but you can’t always count on a check from your insurance company.
-Following are some tips for how to file a claim and what to expect.
+Following are some tips for how to get insurance to pay for roof replacement, and what to expect in the process.

-An insurance claim is a formal request by a policyholder to an insurance company for compensation for a covered loss or policy event, according to Investopedia, a company that works to simplify complex financial information.
+According to Investopedia, an insurance claim is a formal request by a policyholder to an insurance company for compensation for a covered loss or policy event.
 Your insurance company then validates or denies the claim.
-If the claim is approved, the insurance company will issue payment to you or an approved party on behalf of you.
+If the insurance company approves the claim, they will issue payment to you or an approved party on your behalf.

 In most states, there are two types of coverage: replacement or repair coverage.
 Replacement provides coverage to return your roof to a brand-new condition.
-Repair coverage usually takes into consideration depreciation of your roof.
-This means you will get a percentage of the replacement cost based on your roof’s age—sometimes as low as 15% if your roof is near the end of its life cycle.
+Repair coverage usually takes into consideration the depreciation of your roof.
+This means you will get a percentage of the replacement cost based on your roof’s age.
+This percentage can sometimes be as low as 15% if your roof is near the end of its life cycle.

-Roof damage can be one of the most expensive losses for a building owner, especially if the entire roof system needs to be replaced.
+Roof damage can be one of the most expensive losses for a building owner.
+This is especially true if the entire roof system needs to be replaced.
 Insurance companies are particular about the claims they will accept for roof damage.
 But when an insurance company denies your roof claim, it’s not always the insurance adjuster’s fault.
 Following are some common reasons why your roof claim may be denied:

-Before you file a claim, make sure it’s a covered expense reflected in your insurance policy.
+Before filing an insurance claim for roof damage, make sure it’s a covered expense reflected in your insurance policy.
 Then, consider whether filing a claim is worth it.
-For example, if your deductible is $2,000 and your roof repair is going to cost $1,600, your claim isn’t worth it and may stay on your insurance record for three years.
+For example, if your deductible is $2,000 and your roof repair is going to cost $1,600, your claim isn’t worth it.
+The claim may stay on your insurance record for three years.
 Even if the repair is $2,500, it may not be worth it.
 The more insurance claims you have on your record, the more insurance companies consider you a risk.